All Episodes

 It was truly surprising that they did not stand for their fellow Americans, these everyday American heroes who have lived through such adversity and who have been uplifted and are living their American dream thanks to the policies of President Trump.

-And you always expect the opposing party not to stand for policies or not to stand for the agenda, but to not stand for a 13-year-old boy who's fighting cancer, or for the Democrats in there to we be wearing pink allegedly in honor of women, but then you don't stand uh for two mothers whose children were brutally raped and slaughtered at the hands of illegal immigrants was appalling.
+And you always expect the opposing party not to stand for policies or not to stand for the agenda, but to not stand for a 13-year-old boy who's fighting cancer or for the Democrats in there to be wearing pink allegedly in honor of women, but then you don't stand for two mothers whose children were brutally raped and slaughtered at the hands of illegal immigrants was appalling.

-It's disgraceful that this is what the modern day Democrat Party has become.
+It's disgraceful that this is what the modern-day Democrat Party has become.

 And I think it was a really clarifying moment, Sean, for Americans in this country who thought maybe the Democrats would have learned from the smackdown that President Trump gave them in the November 5th election.